-- 1. The term choice is used when several items are up for bid at once; the high bidder can choose one or more items from the group, each priced at the closing bid.
-By the piece, two times the money means that two related or identical items are up for sale at the same time-each bid is for the price of one item, but when the bidding is over, the bidder will take both items at twice the final bid. - 2.
-In theory, eBay is also quite similar to a Vickrey auction (Smith 1989), which is a sealed-bid auction in which the highest bidder wins the item at the secondhighest bid.
+ii In theory, eBay is also quite similar to a Vickrey auction (Smith 1989), which is a sealed bid auction in which the highest bidder wins the item at the second-highest bid.
 The reality is that many bidders do not take advantage of the proxy bidding, instead watching the bidding and upping their bids only by small increments.
-Additionally, the high bidder pays a price one increment above the second-highest bid rather than the amount of the second-highest bid.
-This resembles a Vickrey, however, because one increment above the second-highest bid could still be significantly lower than the proxy bid submitted by the highest bidder. - 3.
-Smith (1989) describes sales at the New England Fish Exchange where bidding on each kind of fish was closed after five minutes.
+Additionally, the high bidder pays a price one increment above the second-highest bid rather than paying only the amount of the second-highest bid.
+This resembles a Vickrey, however, because of its sealed-bid character and because one increment above the second-highest bid could still be significantly lower than the proxy bid submitted by the highest bidder.

+iii Smith (1989) describes sales at the New England Fish Exchange where bidding on each kind of fish was closed after five minutes.